 On your way to your next stop after the French Market, cut through Pirates Alley.
-The alley is just one block long from Chartres Street at Jacksonn Square to Royal Street.
-Half way down the street, you’ll see one of the famous instagram spots marking Cabildo Alley by a lampost.
+The alley is just one block long from Chartres Street at Jackson Square to Royal Street.
+Halfway down the street, you’ll see one of the famous Instagram spots marking Cabildo Alley by a lampost.
 Looking down the street, you’ll see St. Louis Cathedral and the Spanish Governor’s Mansion where the old Spanish Dungeon used to be.

 Explore Royal Street

-Stretching from Canal Street to Esplanade, Royal Street is the places to shop.
-Stroll along in search of antique shops and boutiques, jewelry stores and art galleries.
+Stretching from Canal Street to Esplanade, Royal Street is the place to shop.
+Stroll along in search of antique shops and boutiques, jewelry stores, and art galleries.
 It stretches through Marigny and Bywater neighborhoods all the way to the canal.
 It feels worlds away from Bourbon Street.